If you are running a

 Step 3: Register Your Trademark with the USPTO

 Once a comprehensive trademark search has been conducted, the next step in protecting your trademark is to register with the USPTO.
 While simply using your mark will provide some common law protections, they are extremely limited and may only apply to the small region where the business is located.
-For digital health companies, these geographic limitations could greatly impact your growth.
-The only way to receive the presumption of nationwide validity is to register your trademark with the USPTO.
+For

 Step 4: Consider International Registration